lukehanson2429/southeast-feasts/README.md

 ## Features / User Stories Testing

 * Home Page(index.html)
-    * NavBar when new user only Home, Recipes & SignIn/SignUp will display.
+    * Materalize NavBar when new user only Home, Recipes & SignIn/SignUp will display.
 Therefore a new user to can take a look at the recipes available and sign up if they so choose. - **As a new user how do I register?**
     * Welcome Section - a small paragraph explaining the purpose of the website.
 This meets the requirement of the user story - **As a new user what service does this website provide?**
     * Recently created recipes section - The 4 most recently created recipes, by clicking the the card panel the recipe description will be displayed showing ingredients, method and additional info.
     * Share & Discover Section - Links to add a new recipe or sign up depending if you are signed in or not by session user.
 Discover image takes to to all recipe page.
-    * Carousel - displaying South Eastern Asian flags.
+    * Materlaize Carousel - displaying South Eastern Asian flags.
+Custom Jquery also added on top of Materalize initiatiation.
     * Footer - Social Font Awesome Links

 * Recipes Page (recipes.html)